EdHarty/Kris-Kringle/README.md

 ### All Pages

-- The navigation bar is located at the top of all pages.
-This contains the product search bar, my account icon and the shopping bag icon.
+- The navigation bar is located at the top of all of the pages.
+This contains the product search bar, the my account icon and the shopping bag icon.
 Another section contains the navigation for the products.
 The navigation bar is dynamic.
 The site user options change when logged in or out.

 <img width="960" alt="AdminLoggedIn" src="https://user-images.githubusercontent.com/88341568/235657652-798d7bea-2f8b-4cfa-8b89-719a71e08702.png">